rameem2003/react-chat-application/README.md

 #### Can I Send A Message To Anyone?

-You Can Send AMessage To Anyone If The User Registered In WOW Chat
+You Can Send A Message To Anyone If The User Registered In WOW Chat